Do you know the best survival garden layout?

 This garden needs to grow the food you and your family need to survive until the next growing season.

 This seems straightforward, but when you start to break down how much you and your family need to survive for 270 days (outside of the growing season), you realize that careful planning and consideration are necessary.
+It's also a great reason to have a stock of survival food on hand, either to supplement those harvests or to keep you going if a harvest fails.

 You'll have to make sure you know the essential survival seeds you need and expand from there.